 Cabin air filters are an essential part of your vehicle and play a big role in keeping out harmful irritants.
-The role of a cabin air filter is to prevent unwanted debris, dirt and contaminants from entering your vehicle’s engine, protecting surrounding components from premature failure.
-Not only does an air filter protect the vehicle, but it also prevents dust, pollen and other pollutants from entering your car through the air conditioning and air vents.
+The role of a cabin air filter is to prevent dust, pollen and other pollutants from entering your car through the air conditioning and air vents.

-It is recommended that you change the cabin air filter every 15,000 to 25,000 miles, or at least once a year every time a vehicle goes in for its service.
+It is recommended that you change the cabin air filter every 12,000 miles or at least once a year every time a vehicle goes in for its service.
 When it is time to change the filter you can rely on Corteco quality to protect you and your vehicle from irritants.

 Locate the position of the cabin filter under the glovebox case on the passenger side.

 Remove two 10mm bolts from under tray and carefully unclip the retainers

 Remove 2 10mm bolts from Cabin Filter housing within the heater box

 Remove Cabin air filter and inspect for damage and contamination

 With the cabin filter removed, it is a great opportunity to inspect inside for any leaves caught in the ducting, or ingress of dirt